 - Heat the oil over medium-high heat in a large, deep skillet.
 When hot, add the shredded sweet potato and quickly stir to distribute the oil.
 Sprinkle with salt.

-- Cook for 4-5 minutes, stirring and flipping the sweet potato several times.
+Cook for 4-5 minutes, stirring and flipping the sweet potato several times, until lightly browned.

 - Once the sweet potato is starting to dry out and is browned in several places, add the BBQ sauce and stir.
 Reduce the heat to medium-low and cook for 10-15 minutes, stirring occasionally, or until the sweet potato is cooked to your preference.
 I like mine just a little bit al dente.